Declan Donnelly: Personal life

 On 22 July 2006, Donnelly was the best man for McPartlin's wedding to Lisa Armstrong.
+Donnelly reprised his role as McPartlin's best man when he married his second wife, Anne-Marie Corbett on 7 August 2021.
+In an 'emotional' speech on the special day, he described McPartlin as the "best friend a man could have" before reading a prayer in front of the guests attending.

 In August 2011, Donnelly attended his father's funeral, after Alphonsus died in hospital of cancer.

 Donnelly dated actress Clare Buckfield for ten years between 1993 and 2003, and television presenter Georgie Thompson from January 2009 until April 2011.

-On 13 November 2014, Donnelly became engaged to the duo's manager Ali Astall, with whom he had been in a relationship for over a year, with the marriage taking place at St Michael's Roman Catholic Church, Elswick, Tyne and Wear, on 1 August 2015.
+On 13 November 2014, Donnelly became engaged to the duo's manager, Ali Astall, with whom he had been in a relationship for over a year, with the marriage taking place at St Michael's Roman Catholic Church, Elswick, Tyne and Wear, on 1 August 2015.
 The ceremony was conducted by his brother, Father Dermott Donnelly, a Catholic priest, with McPartlin as his best man.
-On 1 September 2018, after announcing earlier in the year that the couple were expecting their first child, Donnelly's wife gave birth to a daughter, whom the couple revealed had been named as Isla Elizabeth Anne.
+On 1 September 2018, after announcing earlier in the year that the couple were expecting their first child, Donnelly's wife gave birth to their daughter, Isla.

 On 19 March 2018, after his colleague McPartlin's car crash, it was announced that Donnelly would be presenting the remaining episodes of Ant & Dec's Saturday Night Takeaway and the live semi-finals of Britain's Got Talent on his own.

-In November 2019, it was revealed that Dec is a distant cousin of the American pro wrestling promoter Dixie Carter.
+In November 2019, it was revealed that Dec is a distant cousin of the American professional wrestling promoter and businesswoman Dixie Carter.
+He is also related to footballer Aaron Donnelly.
 His elder brother Dermott died after a short illness on 8 July 2022 at age 55.

 Donnelly has stated that he is a practising Roman Catholic but does not publicly discuss religion or his family in depth.

-On 23 July 2022, Donnelly and Astall welcomed their second child Jack Anthony Alphonsus Donnelly, whose middle names were chosen in tribute to his grandfathers.
+On 23 July 2022, Donnelly and Astall welcomed their second child, a boy, Jack.
+In a 'sweet' gesture, the couple gave their son middle names 'Anthony' and 'Alphonsus' in honour of Donnelly's best friend McPartlin and late father respectively.

 Charity

 Donnelly and McPartlin are patrons of the charity Sunshine Fund.
-When their single 'Let's Get Ready to Rhumble' reached No.1 in 2012, Ant & Dec donated the single's success to the charity ChildLine.
+When their single "Let's Get Ready to Rhumble" reached No.1 in 2012, Ant & Dec donated the single's success to the charity ChildLine.
 They also support the Text Santa appeal.

 Donnelly also supports the Diocese of Hexham and Newcastle's Youth Ministry Team, directed by one of his older brothers, Dermott Donnelly, former dean of St Mary's Cathedral in Newcastle.
 They opened the W4 Youth Centre in 2013.